razuf/apa/README.md

   - [ ] rounding
   - [ ] Infinity and NaN
   - [ ] string format for result
-  - [ ] performance - f.e. benchee check - is this pure Elixir implementation fast enough for normal applications (normal work means not number crunching)
+  - [ ] performance - f.e. benchee check - this pure Elixir implementation looks like fast enough for normal applications (normal means not for number crunching)

 ## Installation